-The best London rooftop bars for spring 2021
+The best London rooftop bars for summer 2021

 Take to the skies at these buzzing nightlife hotspots

-The partial lifting of lockdown restrictions in the UK has breathed new life into London, which has been abuzz with the communal excitement of being able get back out and experience the city's vibrant social scene.
+In the wake of "Freedom Day" and the lifting of lockdown restrictions in the UK, millions of Londoners have been looking to get back among the hustle and bustle of the city's peerless nightlife, which has been abuzz with the communal excitement of being able to once again experience the city's vibrant social scene.

-But while you may have a soft spot for your local pub or neighbourhood bar, why not celebrate this momentous occasion by taking (almost) to the skies and treating yourself and your friends to something a little more extravagant?
-Here, Tempus takes a look at the best rooftop bars in London serving now or opening soon.
+But while you may have a soft spot for your local pub or neighbourhood bar, why not commemorate this unique summer (and treat yourself after a difficult year) by taking to the skies and with your friends for something a little more extravagant?
+Here, Tempus takes a look at the best rooftop bars in London serving now.

-Sabine, London’s newest rooftop bar, will open in the heart of St Paul’s on Godliman Street come 20 May.
+Sabine, London’s newest rooftop bar, opened in the heart of St Paul’s on Godliman Street on 20 May.
 With spectacular views of the cathedral and its own destination entrance, Sabine is a stunning venue with a chilled vibe and botanical interiors – a verdant oasis in the heart of The City.
-From afterwork drinks to weekend lounging, Sabine will offer two outside terraces, one with a retractable roof for all weather drinking and dining.
+From afterwork drinks to weekend lounging, Sabine offers two outside terraces, one with a retractable roof for all weather drinking and dining.